zibhub/GNDMS/installation-guide/index.md

-### Migrating from a previous installation
+### Migrating from a Previous Installation

-If there is an exitsing installation of GNDMS in your globus toolkit container, it must be properly removed bevore continuing.
-To do so, please shutdown your container using `globus-stop-container-detached`, enter `$GNDMS_SOURCE`, and execure
+If there is an existing installation of GNDMS in your globus toolkit container, it must be properly removed before continuing.
+To do so, please shutdown your container using `globus-stop-container-detached`, enter `$GNDMS_SOURCE`, and execute

   gndms-buildr auto-clean